 REGISTER OF INTERESTS AND GIFTS

-Any interests notified to the Monitoring Officer will be included in the register of interests unless it is a ‘sensitive interest’ (see below).
+Any interests notified to the Clerk will be included in the register of interests unless it is a ‘sensitive interest’ (see below).
 A copy of the register must be available for public inspection and must be published on the authority’s website.

 You have two types of registrable interests -